floktl/XploreED/README.md

 Once the stack is running, open <http://localhost:5173> in your browser to see the frontend.
 The Flask API is served on <http://localhost:5050>.

-The backend service runs a small migration script on start to ensure the database schema has all required columns.
+The backend runs a small migration script during Docker build to ensure the database schema has all required columns.